 Pelister also has one of the best-equipped ski centers in Macedonia and a lot of hiking trails.
 However, the most beautiful part of the park is hidden at its most inaccessible point- the Peak Pelister (2,601 meters) that hides two spectacular glacial lakes that are known among locals as “the Eyes of Pelister.”

 Lake Prespa, Ohrid’s Less-Popular Cousin

 Many people who come to Macedonia visit Ohrid and the Ohrid Lake, but most of them don’t even know about Lake Prespa, only one hour away.
 Lake Prespa has some lovely beaches in Pretor, Krani, Otesevo, and Stenje, but it doesn’t get nearly as much attention as it really should.

 During the second part of the 20th century, Prespa was one of the most popular vacation camps for students from around Yugoslavia.
 Still, after the fall of socialism, most of its facilities remained underutilized, despite the region’s natural beauty and the fact that Prespa is home to 62 protected species.

-You’ll find many empty hotels and other facilities, even in the summer, while in the winter, most of the coastal towns look completely abandoned.
+You’ll find many empty hotels and other facilities, even in the summer, while most of the coastal towns look completely abandoned in the winter.
 The lake is located at 855 meters above sea level, and the area gets a lot of snow every year, giving the area some spectacular landscapes.

 If you’re looking for some pristine winter photo spots, the Prespa region is as good as it gets.

 Solunska Glava, The Highest Road In Macedonia

 Solunska Glava is one of the highest mountain peaks in Macedonia (2,526 meters).
 It’s one of the most challenging peaks, so unless you’re an experienced hiker, I wouldn’t recommend trying to climb Solunska Glava, especially not during winter because this is one of the wildest and most remote parts of the country.

 Additionally, landslides, avalanches, and frequent patches of ice are quite common during winters.
 However, if you still want to visit without trekking, you can rent a car but make sure you are (or you hire) an experienced driver because this is one of the most dangerous roads in Europe.